 And yet almost all schools are searching for a way to improve academic results.
 (Go figure).

-But while the academic benefits of learning piano / keyboard are a given, there is a little publicized additional benefit of learning piano with Musiah online piano lessons: The Musiah syllabus was specifically designed to maximize the academic benefits students will gain through their piano / keyboard lessons.
+While the academic benefits of learning piano / keyboard are a given, there is a little publicized additional benefit of learning to play piano with Musiah: The Musiah syllabus was specifically designed to maximize the academic benefits students will gain through their piano / keyboard lessons.

 So when I first wrote the Musiah piano / keyboard syllabus back in 1995 (long before it was embodied in its current form known as Musiah) I intentionally did the opposite of what most piano and keyboard courses do in a number of respects.